 The legal case filed asks that BLM set aside the decision until the flaws in boundary lines are corrected.

-Wild Horse Education has been offered a generous match for contributions made to our fight fund through 12/15/2017.
 Can you help us to expand these types of legal challenges?

 Roberts Mountain Mustangs.